thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - **Cutoffs**: if people do not meet the cutoff for a combined round, their further results have to be blank and they will have no average result.
 Blank results are different from DNF or DNS results, and are recorded as "no result".
 - **Time limits**: attempts that exceeded the time limits must be changed to DNF.
-- **Cumulative time limits**: if a round has a cumulative time limit, make sure that the round format is correct (i.e. not using a cutoff), and that the total of all attempts from one result does not exceed the limit.
+- **Cumulative time limits**: if a round has a cumulative time limit, make sure that the round format is correct (i.e. not using a cutoff), and that the total of all attempts from the same round (or multiple rounds, if the cumulative limit is shared) does not exceed the limit.

 ### Double-checking Registration Data